What Causes Root Canal? Understanding Tooth Infection

 Q3.
 Is it better to get a root canal or have the tooth pulled out?

-A. It is almost always better to save your natural tooth with a root canal.
+A. In many cases, saving the natural tooth through root canal treatment is preferred when possible.
 Preserving your natural tooth means you maintain your normal chewing function, alignment of other teeth, and natural appearance.
 Extracting a tooth requires a replacement (like a bridge or implant), which is often more complex and costly than a root canal and crown.

 Q4.
 What happens after the root canal treatment?

 A. Once the root canal is finished, the tooth will need a permanent restoration, which is often a dental crown.
-This crown is vital because it protects the treated tooth from breaking and restores its full function, allowing you to chew with confidence.
+A crown is often recommended to protect the treated tooth and restore its function.
 Your tooth will be sensitive for a few days, but this is managed with over-the-counter pain relief.

 Q5.
 Can a tooth get infected again after a root canal?